unionai-oss/unionml/docs/source/serving_bentoml.md

 The CLI command should output `endpoint`, `function_name`, and `image_tage` metadata.

-Finally, test your AWS lambda endpoint with:
+Test your AWS lambda endpoint with:

 ```{prompt} bash
 :prompts: $